Frequently Asked Questions (FAQ)

 Does my drinking water come from ground water or surface water?

-We comes from both and it depends on where you live.
+Our water comes from both and it depends on where you live.
 For example most of the water for downtown, in the hospital area, and on Douglas Island comes from Last Chance Basin aquifer (ground water).
 All areas north of the hospital primarily receive surface water out of Salmon Creek Water Filtration Plant.

 How does water get from the source to my house?